-It should also be noted that the hard stop screw would have to be removed from the left underside of the table in order to have the full nine inches of advertised X-axis travel.
+It should also be noted that the hard stop screw would have to be removed from the left underside of the table in order to have the full 9 inches of advertised X-axis travel.
 With the stop screw in place travel is about 8.65".
+Note also that Sherline now offers an optional 18" mill table (P/N 54182) with about 13.65" to 14" of X-axis travel and an optional 15" mill column (P/N 45260) that adds 4 more inches to Z-axis travel.

-An introduction to Programming and Operating Your Sherline CNC Vertical Mill
+Programming and Operating Your Sherline CNC Vertical Mill